hmrc/sm2/USERGUIDE.md

 ## Diagnostic Mode
 Running `sm2 --diagnotic` will perform some basic health checks for the sm2 tool.
 It can help diagnose connectivity and configuration issues.

+## Keeping service-manager-config up to date
+You can use service manager to get the latest config using the `sm2 --update-config` command.
+It requires the copy of service-manager-config in your $WORKSPACE be on the HEAD branch, if it is not it will not perform the update (so as not to overwrite any changes you may be working on etc).